-• Sales Tax
+Sales Tax

-Used to fund the recurring operations of the General Fund and the transportation improvements and economic development activities of the RRTEDC (Type B) fund.
+Sales tax revenue will be Uused to fund the recurring operations of the General Fund, and the transportation improvements and economic development activities of the RRTEDC (Type B) fund, and one-time capital requirements in the General Self Finance Construction Fund.
 Sales tax revenue fluctuates due to changes in economic conditions and will be closely monitored to ensure the needs of the City are met.
-When financially feasible, a transfer from the General Fund sales tax will be budgeted to fund pay-as-you-go one time capital expenditures or projects.